srijan-paul/blog/11ty/bfinbf.md

 ```

 That's about it for all the challenging parts.
-This section would have been a **lot** longer had I tried this as a semi-serious project.
+This section would have been a **lot** longer had someone tried this as a more featured language.
-The language still leaves many features to be desired:
+Meep still leaves many features to be desired:

 - Support for numbers larger than 1 byte.
 - N-d arrays (this is an easy one, I was just lazy / tired).